open-joinbase/joinbase.io/content/_index.md

 [[extra.list]]
 title = "Free Everywhere"
 content = 'As a freeware, JoinBase is allowed free commercial use everywhere.
-Join the JoinBase  fast-growing community, and tell us what do you like.'
+Join <a href="https://github.com/open-joinbase">the JoinBase fast-growing community</a>, and tell us what do you like.'

 +++